SigmundsMom/SigmundsMom/README.md

 - 🌱 I’m currently wanting to learn data visualization techniques
 - 📫 How to reach me jorie.butler@gmail.com
 - 😄 Pronouns: She/hers
-- ⚡ Fun fact: Sigmund is spectacular amber-eyed shih-tzu who weighs 7 pounds
+- ⚡ Fun fact: Sigmund is a spectacular amber-eyed shih-tzu who weighs 7 pounds

 <!---
 SigmundsMom/SigmundsMom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.